Meonardo/janus-videoroom-ios/README.md

 # About
-An iOS WebRTC example for janus videoroom plugin, written in Swift.
+An iOS example project for janus videoroom-plugin, written in Swift.

 ## Screenshots